jcbasson/Employee-Profiles/README.md

 ## Notes

-- Simple responsive app showcasing my use of react, redux, testing, and apollo
+- Simple responsive app showcasing my use of react, redux, testing,reponsive css/html and apollo
 - Server is just a rough draft to aid the client so should not be taken seriously
 - Avatar images might not longer exist on the amazon CDN